-As a result, the kernel exhibits a block-triangular structure:
+As a result, the kernel has a block-triangular structure:

-where $K_A$ acts only within $\mathscr{A}$ and $K_{AB}$ couples $\mathscr{A}$ to $\mathscr{B}$:
+where $K_A$ acts only within $\mathscr{A}$ and $K_{AB}$ couples $\mathscr{A}$ to $\mathscr{B}$.

-Here and later when it does not lead to confusion, we omit the labels for the momentum mesh.
-Upon discretization, $K_A$ is normally a smaller matrix than the full $K$, therefore saving the computing resources.
-Accordingly, the unknown vector $\Psi$ and the driving term $D$ are split into two parts as well:
+Here, and later when it does not cause confusion, we omit the labels for the momentum mesh.
+Upon discretization, $K_A$ is typically smaller than the full $K$, thus saving computational resources.
+Accordingly, the unknown vector $\Psi$ and the driving term $D$ are also split into two parts: